CreativeCodingLab/Polyphorm/README.md

 - Windows OS (tested on 10)
 - DirectX 11 installed on system
 - [Visual Studio](https://visualstudio.microsoft.com/downloads) (tested on 2017 or 2019, might be adapted to older versions)
-- [DirectXTex library](https://github.com/Microsoft/DirectXTex) (must be built using one of the provided .sln files)
+- [DirectXTex library](https://github.com/Microsoft/DirectXTex) (must be built in the Release mode using one of the provided .sln files)

 ## Installation Instructions
 - Clone the repo